Fragtality/PilotsDeck/README.md

 * **controlDelay**="50"			- The amount of milliseconds to delay the next Control send to the Sim.
 This Delay (times 2) is also used for the "Lvar Reset".
 * **stringReplace**="%s"		- If for whatever Reason you don't like the C-Style, you can change the String-to-be-replaced for the Format Field.
 Don't use the colon (:).
 The PI and Value Checking are hardcoded to %s, though.
 * **redrawAlways**"="false" 		-  With "true" you can force the Plugin to redraw the Buttons always, even if the Sim or FSUIPC are not running.
 * **forceDecimalPoint**="true"		- This forces the Text Output to be always formatted with a "**.**" as Decimal Character, regardless of System Setting.
-Specifically, when "true" the CultureInfo is forced to "en-US" otherwise with "false" it is forced to "de-DE".<br/><br/>
+Specifically, when "true" the CultureInfo is forced to "en-US" otherwise with "false" it is forced to "de-DE".
+* **Fsuipc7LegacyLvars**="false"	- With "true", the new MSFS Variable Services in FSUIPC7 is not used and instead the legacy way over Offset 0x0D70.<br/><br/>
 For the Font-Inheritance Workaround (mentioned caveat in the StreamDeck API).
 "XX" is the two-letter Code for the (general) Language.
 For instance, en_US and en_GB both map to "en".
 You have to define all 3 Styles for a language.
 * **fontDefault_XX**="Regular"
 * **fontBold_XX**="Bold"